We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Why it’s Great

+The Saris Bones is affordable, easy to use, and very lightweight, making it the best trunk bike rack on the market.
 The curved arms help eliminate bike-to-bike clearance issues that plague those with straight bars, and the plastic ratcheting straps do a good job of holding everything in place.
 We love how quickly and easily the Saris stores away when not in use, and weighing in at a scant 9 pounds, the rack is exceptionally easy to move around the garage.
 If you’re in the market for the best trunk-mounted bike rack, then it’s really hard to beat the Saris Bones 2-Bike.

 How it Compares

-It’s no real secret that trunk bike racks have their limitations–they aren’t strong enough to carry heavy e-bikes, and curvy full-suspension mountain bikes frames don’t play nice with the arms.
-However, for road bikes or hardtail mountain bikes, they make a lot of sense.
 Another popular option is Yakima’s FullBack trunk rack.
-Priced at about $280, the Yakima rack has a metal frame that feels a bit more robust compared to the Saris, and the ratchet straps are a bit easier to use.
+Priced at about $260, the Yakima rack has a metal frame that feels a bit more robust compared to the Saris, and the ratchet straps are a bit easier to use.
 We also like that it includes an integrated lock.
-However, as much as we appreciate those premium features of the Yakima, we don’t think it’s worth three times the cost of the Saris.
+However, as much as we appreciate those premium features of the Yakima, we don’t think it’s worth the cost when compared to the Saris.
 In the end, the Saris carries bikes just as well as any trunk rack we’ve used and is the smarter choice.

 Shop the Saris Bones at:

-Best Roof-Top Bike Rack
+Best Roof Bike Rack

-Yakima HighRoad
+Yakima HighRoad Bike Rack

 Price: $299 MSRP